commandops/commandops.github.io/posts/special-actions.md

 W_DeployDiversFromSelectedSub(6) -- number in parens is the max distance allowed from land.
 ```

-## Create a target from a Selected Ref Point
+## Create a Target from a Selected Ref Point

 Requires a side named `Targets`.